nju-websoft/JAPE/README.md

 In our experiment, we do not use all the triples in datasets.
 For relationship triples, we select a portion whose head and tail entities are popular.
 For attribute triples, we discard their values due to diversity and cross-linguality.

-The whole datasets can be find here.
+The whole datasets can be find [here](http://ws.nju.edu.cn/jape/).

 The folder id_data contains

 ## Running and parameters

-> Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a bit (±1%) when running code repeatedly.
+> Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a little bit (±1%) when running code repeatedly.

 > If you have any difficulty or question in running code and reproducing expriment results, please email to zqsun.nju@gmail.com and whu@nju.edu.cn.